olutmatkaijian/LumaFlow/README.md

 ---

-LumaFlow is about doing it your way.
-And right now, it’s only for the ones who want to work on a broken system.
+Right now, LumaFlow is only for the ones who want to work on a broken system.
 If you want to help, go ahead.
 If not, don’t waste your time.

 ---